-Contact Lenses And Dry Eye In Airdrie, Alberta
+Contact Lenses And Dry Eye In Calgary, Alberta

 Dry Eye Syndrome is an eye condition that causes the following symptoms: burning, itching, stinging, grittiness, or a feeling of something being stuck in the eye.
 Dry Eye can be caused by a number of factors, such as genetics, aging, and medications.

 How Can Dry Eye Affect Contact Lens Use?

 When the eye does not naturally create enough tears, Dry Eye can develop.
 For contact lens wearers, this can be especially difficult.

 The Eye Requires Natural Moisture

 The eye requires natural moisture for the most comfortable, flexible fit.
 If there is insufficient moisture, as in the case of Dry Eye, wearing lenses can feel irritating and uncomfortable.
 It is difficult for Dry Eye sufferers to wear contacts because a healthy amount of moisture is required for a comfortable fit.
 The condition can also cause the lenses themselves to dry out.